tpoechtrager/osxcross/README.md

    OSXCross.

 \*\*
--- Xcode up to 11.0.0 Beta is known to work.
+-- Xcode up to 11 GM is known to work.
 -- Use Firefox if you have problems signing in.

 \*\*\*